Here's what we know about Trump's planned executive orders

 PARDONS

+Trump will freeze hiring of bureaucrats except in essential areas and force federal workers to work from their offices, according to the White House website.

-Trump has railed against work-from-home arrangements for tens of thousands of federal employees, which were greatly increased during the COVID-19 pandemic, and he has vowed to end them.
+During his presidential campaign, Trump had vowed to end the work-from-home arrangements for tens of thousands of federal employees, which were greatly increased during the COVID-19 pandemic.